Taxi Driver: MPAA rating

-The climactic shoot-out was considered intensely graphic by some critics, who even considered giving the film an X rating.
+The climactic shootout was considered intensely graphic by the MPAA, who considered giving the film an X rating.
 The film was booed at the Cannes Film Festival for its graphic violence.
 To obtain an R rating, Scorsese had the colors desaturated, making the brightly colored blood less prominent.
-In later interviews, Scorsese commented that he was pleased by the color change and considered it an improvement over the original scene.
-However, in the special-edition DVD, Michael Chapman, the film's cinematographer, expresses regret about the decision and the fact that no print with the unmuted colors exists anymore, as the originals had long since deteriorated.
+In subsequent interviews, Scorsese commented that he was pleased by the color change, and considered it an improvement on the original scene.
+However, in the special-edition DVD, Michael Chapman, the film's cinematographer, expresses regret about the decision and the fact that no print with the unmuted colors exists anymore, as the originals have since deteriorated.

 Themes and interpretations

-Roger Ebert has written of the film's ending:There has been much discussion about the ending, in which we see newspaper clippings about Travis's "heroism" of saving Iris, and then Betsy gets into his cab and seems to give him admiration instead of her earlier disgust.
-Is this a fantasy scene?
-Did Travis survive the shoot-out?
-Are we experiencing his dying thoughts?
-Can the sequence be accepted as literally true? ...
-I am not sure there can be an answer to these questions.
-The end sequence plays like music, not drama: It completes the story on an emotional, not a literal, level.
-We end not on carnage but on redemption, which is the goal of so many of Scorsese's characters.
+Roger Ebert of the Chicago Sun-Times has written of the film's ending:

-James Berardinelli, in his review of the film, argues against the dream or fantasy interpretation, stating:Scorsese and writer Paul Schrader append the perfect conclusion to Taxi Driver.
-Steeped in irony, the five-minute epilogue underscores the vagaries of fate.
-The media builds Bickle into a hero, when, had he been a little quicker drawing his gun against Senator Palantine, he would have been reviled as an assassin.
-As the film closes, the misanthrope has been embraced as the model citizen—someone who takes on pimps, drug dealers, and mobsters to save one little girl.
+James Berardinelli, in his review of the film for ReelViews, argues against the dream or fantasy interpretation, stating: